sinistersnare/aams/README.md

 and outputs to a program.
 Then, we can use these possible inputs and outputs to inform an optimization.

+## Concrete Implementations ##

+I implemented the formalization in `latex/formalism.pdf` in Rust and in Racket.

 ## License ##

 MIT license!
 Enjoy!